Here’s a piece of coaching advice I often find myself giving to parents:

 Explain yourself once and move on.
 You’ll have a lot more energy as a result.

 I enjoy working through challenges like this with parents.
-Consider 1-on-1 Coaching for more advice, or share your experience with the Empowering Parents community below.
+Consider talking with a Coach for more advice, or share your experience with the Empowering Parents community below.
 We are here for you.